MrNeilBryan/SQLScripts/README.md

 # SQLScripts
-Store my useful SQL Scripts
+A repository for my useful SQL Scripts